goy4l/StockSimulator/README.md

 <p align="center">
 <h1 align="center">Stock Simulator</h1>
-<h4 align="center">Open Source Stock Simulator.
-Price API not connected.
-Used for competition with custom price</h4>
+<h4 align="center">Open Source Stock Simulator.</h4>

 # Description 📜

-This repository for an open source stock simulator.
-Feel free to contanct [sarafraghav1@gmail.com](mailto:sarafraghav1@gmail.com) in case of any queries.
+This repository for the open source stock simulator being used in the Bears and Bulls event at XAVAGE 2022.

 # Installation 🧑‍💻